Car Insurance Report 2020: How does pricing stack up in your state and are you paying too much?

 Female versus male pricing

 We hate to generalise, but the data shows women are more likely to get a cheaper offer on their car insurance.
 This comes down to men being statistically riskier drivers – getting involved in more car accidents which are more costly and incurring more traffic infringement penalties.
-This means they could cost insurers more at claim time.
+This means they could cost insurance companies more at claim time.

 Mozo found on average men are quoted $89 more than women for their annual premiums.